LudovicLeGuen/Mastermind/README.md

 ![Rules button](assets/readme-files/rules.png)

 - **Secret code** The secret code is the goal of the game: users will play to break it.
-The secret color is revealed when the users break the code (and therefore wins) or when the users cannot break the code in less than 12 turns (and therefore lose).
+The secret color is revealed when the users break the code (and therefore wins) or when the users cannot break the code in less than 12 turns (and therefore loses).
 The secret code is randomly created at the beginning of each turn.
 The code can only contain 4 unique colors.

 ![Secret code hidden](assets/readme-files/secret.png)
 ![Secret code revealed](assets/readme-files/revealed.png)

-- **Board rows** - The refresh button refreshes the page and essentially resets the game.There are 12 rows and the players fills each one up to crack the code.
+- **Board rows** - The refresh button refreshes the page and essentially resets the game.
+There are 12 rows and the players fills each one up to crack the code.
 The users clicks on the holders to toggle the color and therefore create a color guess.
-In order to be clear to the user,rows are highlighted on at the time and the holder of this row are exclusively clickable.
+In order to be clear to the user, rows are highlighted one at the time and only the holders of this row are clickable.

 ![Board rows](assets/readme-files/rows.png)